Urethral Stone Prevention

 KEY TAKEAWAYS

-Urolithiasis is a serious condition that can cause significant harm to your goats, especially if not caught early.
+Urolithiasis is a serious condition that can cause significant harm to your sheep and goats, especially if not caught early.
 Unfortunately, treatment for urinary stones is difficult and expensive, and in many cases, surgery may be required.
 This makes prevention all the more important.
-By managing your goats’ diet, providing fresh water, ensuring proper mineral balance, and delaying castration to the appropriate age, you can dramatically reduce the likelihood of urolithiasis and ensure your goats lead healthy, happy lives.
+By managing your animals’ diet, providing fresh water, ensuring proper mineral balance, and delaying castration to the appropriate age, you can dramatically reduce the likelihood of urolithiasis and ensure your animals lead healthy, happy lives.

-If you have further questions regarding goat urolithiasis, please call or email us!
-With the strategies outlined above, we hope to give your goats a happy long life!
+If you have further questions regarding urolithiasis, please call, text, or email us!
+With the strategies outlined above, we hope to give your animals a happy, long life!

 References: